France, Germany agree on next step for fighter jet program

 Germany and France signed a memorandum of understanding in April and agreed that France would take the lead.
 The two governments have been at odds about future exports, while the companies involved are fighting over leadership of the system to integrate the jet with drones and other weapons.

-Dassault and Airbus will shortly submit an unsolicited proposal work for initial conceptual work on the new fighter jet to German and French officials, sources familiar with the matter told Reuters last week.
+Dassault and Airbus will shortly submit an unsolicited proposal for initial conceptual work on the new fighter jet to German and French officials, sources familiar with the matter told Reuters last week.

 The two companies agreed in principle in April to work together on the program, but say they need early funding so they can start work on new technologies required.